Learn how oil and gas working interests differ from royalty interests, including costs, risks, cash flow, and who each structure is really for.

 Geological risk

 Even in proven fields, reservoirs vary.
-Offsets and historical production reduce uncertainty, but they do not eliminate it.
-The question is not “is there risk,” the question is “how well is risk managed through project selection and execution.”
+Offsets and historical production reduce uncertainty, but they don't eliminate it.
+The question isn't “is there risk,” the question is “how well is risk managed through project selection and execution.”

 Execution risk